← Blog

 The Wirral Way

-A former railway line converted into a walking and cycling path that runs from West Kirby south along the Dee coastline to Hooton.
-You don't have to do the whole thing.
-The section from West Kirby to Thurstaston is about 3 miles and takes you through woodland and along the shoreline with lovely views across the estuary.
-It's flat, well surfaced, and accessible for buggies and wheelchairs.
+You don’t have to do the whole thing.
+The section from West Kirby to Thurstaston is about 3 miles and takes you through woodland and along the shoreline with lovely views across the Dee Estuary to Wales.
+It’s flat, well surfaced with compacted gravel, and accessible for buggies and wheelchairs.
+We often walk this stretch while waiting for a crossing window to open.

 Red Rocks at Hoylake